pypy/pypy.org/pages/download_advanced.rst

 Installing more modules
 -----------------------

-There are as yet few distribution-ready packages. `conda`_ is one easy way to get packages with a minimum of compilation.
+Using `conda`_ is the easiest way to get binary packages  with a minimum of compilation.
+The tpyical ``pip`` workflow for packages with binary extensions requires that the package maintainers provide a wheel for PyPy, which is sometimes too much work for the overburdened maintainers.
+For more information see the `installation documentation_`
-We recommend installing ``pip``, which is the standard package manager of Python.
-It works like it does on CPython as explained in the `installation documentation`_.

 If you use your distribution's PyPy package we recommend you install packages into a virtualenv.
 If you try to build a module and the build process complains